curiouselectric/SensorInterfaceBoard/README.md

 There are no extra commands.

-## 'PY' RS485 Pyrnanometer Irradiance Sensor
+## 'PY' RS485 Pyranometer Irradiance Sensor

 There are no extra commands.

 ## 'WS' Wind Speed Sensor (Vane and Anemometer)